The Case for Villains.

 Raoul Silva (Skyfall)

 Pure theatrical menace, and that is a large part of the appeal.
-He is intelligent, flamboyant, vindictive, and clearly having a marvelous time making himself unforgettable.
-But beneath all that performance is real damage, real betrayal, and just enough woundedness to make him more than a spectacle.
+He is wickedly intelligent, gloriously flamboyant, vindictive, and clearly having a marvelous time making himself unforgettable.

 • Killmonger (Black Panther)